-For example, R-Steel’s founder is now independently operating in the French market and has very clear expectations about that market’s growth potential, allocating significant funds for French marketing and advertising.
-I-Appliance’s founder made several investments in upgrading manufacturing facilities and adjusting the company’s product offerings to appeal to European customers: “So the first thing that we are doing is to upgrade our facilities here, which would appeal to the European customer in terms of how we have it… We are investing in the European market… we developed 0.34-L bottles to appeal to them.”
-Both B-Pack and I-Acad’s founders have recently applied for various grants and subsidies for their current international operations because they have specific financial expectations of these applications.
-B-Pack’s founder emphasizes, “The project is for approximately 3 million and 300-400 thousand Levs.
+For example, R-Steel’s entrepreneur is now independently operating in the French market and has very clear expectations about that market’s growth potential, allocating significant funds for French marketing and advertising.
+I-Appliance’s entrepreneur made several investments in upgrading manufacturing facilities and adjusting the company’s product offerings to appeal to European customers: “So the first thing that we are doing is to upgrade our facilities here, which would appeal to the European customer in terms of how we have it… We are investing in the European market… we developed 0.34-L bottles to appeal to them.”
+Both B-Pack and I-Acad’s entrepreneurs have recently applied for various grants and subsidies for their current international operations because they have specific financial expectations of these applications.
+B-Pack’s entrepreneur emphasizes, “The project is for approximately 3 million and 300-400 thousand Levs.
 If we manage, from the European funds we will receive a 2 million Lev refund, which is a serious amount."
-To further confirm these findings we also examined evidence provided in our contrasting cases (Miles and Huberman, 1984) and found that the founders associated with these cases apply rule-based processing in a consistent and systematic manner throughout their international trajectories.
+To further confirm these findings we also examined evidence provided in our contrasting cases (Miles and Huberman, 1984) and found that the entrepreneurs associated with these cases apply rule-based processing in a consistent and systematic manner throughout their international trajectories.

-Taken together, this evidence confirms that entrepreneurs are likely to employ a logic of causation, which implies that founders are more systematic and organized in their decision making processes and are able to draw clear causal links between the international opportunity identified, its expected returns, and actions needed to exploit it profitably at this stage (Sarasvathy, 2001; Sarasvathy et al., 2014).
+Taken together, this evidence confirms that entrepreneurs are likely to employ a logic of causation, which implies that entrepreneurs are more systematic and organized in their decision making processes and are able to draw clear causal links between the international opportunity identified, its expected returns, and actions needed to exploit it profitably at this stage (Sarasvathy, 2001; Sarasvathy et al., 2014).
 We suggest that:

-Proposition 5) Founders are likely to employ a logic of causation in the opportunity exploitation stage of planned FMEs.
+Proposition 5) Entrepreneurs are likely to employ a logic of causation in the opportunity exploitation stage of planned FMEs.

 Discussion and implications

 We undertook this study to gain an understanding of initial serendipitous FMEs and their impact on the subsequent evolution of a firm’s international trajectory.
-We found that at the opportunity identification stage of serendipitous FMEs structural differences in founders’ mental models, particularly their causal logics, help explain why founders associated with initial serendipitous FMEs focus their attention on external information signals and identify them as opportunities for international actions.
-Founders associated with serendipitous FMEs employ a deterministic causal logic, which orients their attention to signals received from familiar and unfamiliar external sources ranging from network partners to economic crises.
+We found that at the opportunity identification stage of serendipitous FMEs structural differences in entrepreneurs’ mental models, particularly their causal logics, help explain why entrepreneurs associated with initial serendipitous FMEs focus their attention on external information signals and identify them as opportunities for international actions.
+Entrepreneurs associated with serendipitous FMEs employ a deterministic causal logic, which orients their attention to signals received from familiar and unfamiliar external sources ranging from network partners to economic crises.
 Thus, our findings provide more clarity into how international entrepreneurs that do not have a preexisting motivation or intention to internationalize are still able to identify initial internationalization opportunities.

 We also found that the evaluation and successful exploitation of opportunities associated with initial serendipitous FMEs does not depend on a systematic and structured process of matching firm-level capabilities with identified opportunities and accurately anticipating their financial value but instead stem from reasoning processes that consider and enact existing contingencies (e.g., resource limitations).
-More specifically, we found that founders rely on a logic of effectuation, taking a means-based approach and focusing on their locally developed abilities to navigate the business system manage their affordable losses, and rely on their exiting partners to successfully expand their resource profiles and exploit these opportunities.
+More specifically, we found that entrepreneurs rely on a logic of effectuation, taking a means-based approach and focusing on their locally developed abilities to navigate the business system, manage their affordable losses, and rely on their exiting partners to successfully expand their resource profiles and exploit these opportunities.
 Thus, our analyses provide clarity on the stage in the IOR process associated with serendipitous FMEs when an effectual logic is likely to be employed.